calmjs/calmjs/README.rst

 please follow the installation steps for `Node.js`_ appropriate for the running environment/platform.

-To install |calmjs| into your Python environment, the following command can be executed to install directly from PyPI:
+To install |calmjs| into a given Python environment, the following command can be executed to install directly from PyPI:

 .. code:: sh